The History of Christians Not Observing Christmas

 Early Christianity

-In writings by early Christians before 300 CE, there are indications that Christians kept yearly feasts like Passover and Pentecost.
-Some Christians also kept a yearly feast to commemorate Jesus’ baptism.
-However, there is no mention of a yearly feast to commemorate Jesus’ birthday until after 300 CE.
+In documents written by early Christians before 300 CE, there are indications that Christians observed yearly holidays like Passover and Pentecost.
+Some Christians also observed a yearly holiday to commemorate Jesus’ baptism.
+However, there is no mention of a yearly holiday to commemorate Jesus’ birthday until after 300 CE.

 Early Protestantism